| Started in the safe industry in 1948 in a family business which specialised

 extended to all the common attack methods from straightforward ripping

 to oxy-acetylene and packed lance.
+During

 the 60s conducted tests on behalf of safe makers in England and France to prove

 efficacy of their products to explosive attack.
+In

 the 80s became involved in product testing for a major British